2024 United States state legislative elections: Redistricting

 States which underwent mid-decade redistricting prior to the 2024 elections.
 Stripes indicate only a small number of districts were changed.

 A number of states underwent mid-decade redistricting prior to the 2024 elections.
 Some states only changed a few districts, while others implemented entirely new maps.
 In Georgia, Michigan and North Dakota, and Washington, judges ruled that certain districts violated the Voting Rights Act.
 Georgia and Michigan failed to protect African American communities of interest while North Dakota and Washington failed to protect Native American and Hispanic communities of interest respectively.

 The Wisconsin Supreme Court flipped from a conservative to a liberal majority in 2023, directly leading to the overturning of the state's legislative districts in Clarke v.
 Wisconsin Elections Commission.
 The legislature then passed new maps drawn by Democratic governor Tony Evers to avoid the possibility of the courts imposing their own maps.
 In Ohio, the state had to draw new legislative maps due to the Ohio Supreme Court repeatedly striking down maps prior to the 2022 elections.
-The state's seven-member politician commission unanimously passed new maps despite the commission's two Democratic members considering the maps to still be unfair.
+The state's seven-member politician commission unanimously passed new maps despite the commission's two Democratic members considering them to still be unfair.

 Montana held its elections under new lines drawn by the state's independent redistricting commission.
 Unlike every other state, Montana does not implement new legislative districts until the fourth year following the census.
 The North Carolina Supreme Court, which flipped to Republican control in 2022, overturned its previous ruling prohibiting partisan gerrymandering, enabling the Republican-controlled legislature to pass new maps seen as highly favorable to them.
 As part of the litigation in a racial gerrymandering case in South Carolina, which primarily concerned the state's first congressional district, the plaintiffs in the case agreed to drop their challenge to the state House's map in exchange for the legislature passing changes to a small set of districts.
 Though this occurred in 2022, the new maps did not take effect until 2024.

-New legislative maps in Montana and Wisconsin were expected to lead to large Democratic gains in both houses of each state's legislature.
+Most expected the new legislative maps in Montana and Wisconsin to lead to large Democratic gains in both houses of each state's legislature.